baillielab/citeswitcher/README_cs.md

 - *bib file*.
 	A bibtex file to use.
 If not specified, a new `cs.bib` file will be created in the same directory as your input file.
 You can also specify a global bib file for keeping a shared bank of references.
 - *yaml file*.
-	A yaml file called <filestem>.yaml will be automatically created in the same directory as your file.
+	A yaml file called <filestem>.yaml.
 If it already exists, it will be augmented to add csl and bib files if needed.
 	YAML is taken according to the following hierarchy: in-file YAML, <filestem>.yaml, other yaml files.
 All will be copied into the <filestem>.yaml file.
 - *csl file*.
 	You can specify a csl file using yaml.

+#### Extra functions

 - *replace.json file*.
 	A file called `replace.json` will be read as a dictionary of text strings to find:replace.
 If you just create this file and leave it in the same directory as the input file, it will be read.
 An alternative is to specify text to be replaced in a YAML dict format.

+- files to include.

 The default (in `config.json`) or specified .bib file will be searched for the relevant citations.
 Citations will be replaced with a citaion in either .md or .tex or PMID format.